endevver/mt-plugin-zencoder/readme.md

 After Zencoder has completed processing a job and Movable Type has turned the new files from Zencoder into Assets, there is an opportunity to notify the user who submitted the files to be notified that they are complete: simply check the Notify Author checkbox.

+Video files can be automatically submitted to Zencoder when they are uploaded.
+Enable this feature by clicking the Automatically Submit checkbox.

 ## Output Setting Profiles

 Zencoder's encoding options can be configured to create an Output Setting Profile.
 Multiple Output Setting Profiles can be used to encode to a variety of outputs -- for example, set up two outputs to create both "HD" and "mobile" formatted output.